 The introduction of minimally invasive technique such as arthroscopic surgery, has meant that many patients can be treated through tiny incisions, minimizing the trauma of “open” surgery and allowing them to enjoy a faster recovery and return to regular activities.

-If you are interested in scheduling an appointment with us, you can call (646) 844-5676 or schedule an appointment online now by clicking here.
+If you are interested in scheduling an appointment with us, you can call (646) 844-5676 or book an appointment online now by clicking here.

 Preparing for Surgery & Procedures

 We expect that your recovery will be smooth and without complications.
 To help allow that, it is important to follow our instructions:

 - NOTHING to eat or drink (not even water) after Midnight before your surgery.
 (You MAY take regular medications the morning of your surgery with a SIP of water.)

 - If medically permissible, STOP taking anti-inflammatory medications and blood thinners 5 days prior to your surgery.
 This includes Plavix, Coumadin, Advil, Motrin, Aleve, aspirin, naproxen, ibuprofen, etc…

 - STOP taking all supplements, vitamins, and herbal medications 5 days prior to your surgery.